Demand is High for Physical Therapists

 Welcome to the Doctor of Physical Therapy (DPT) program at the University of Saint Mary in Leavenworth, Kan.

-USM trains competent practicing physical therapists by developing students' God-given potential while inspiring them to serve the needs of others.
+USM trains students to become competent practicing physical therapists by developing their God-given potential while inspiring them to serve the needs of others.
 In keeping with the spirit of our founders, the Sisters of Charity of Leavenworth, we recognize society's ever-growing need for more and better-trained health care professionals—and we work to meet that need through dynamic, hands-on programs designed to help our students excel.

 USM's DPT Program - A First Class History In Motion

 Graduates of USM's DPT program will practice physical therapy at entry-level competencies consistent with the Guide to Physical Therapist Practice and the American Physical Therapy Association's Standards of Practice, Code of Ethics, and Guide for Professional Conduct.
-USM graduates will also be committed to life-long excellence.
+USM graduates will also be committed to life-long excellence and will be reflective practitioners.

 A Values-Driven Education

-In an age when understanding people is paramount to maximizing human interaction, service to others has become an essential element in the professional practice of aspiring doctors of physical therapy.
+In an age when understanding people is paramount to maximizing helpful human interactions, service to others has become an essential element in the professional practice of aspiring doctors of physical therapy.

 These values will ultimately shape our students professional lives as practitioners in the physical therapy realm, helping them meet the needs of their patients in the fullest way possible.
 The DPT program is in-step with the larger mission of the university: training students to serve others, developing God-given potential, and guiding students to create value-centered careers and lives.